lgonzalezrouco/pti/goREST/README.md

 }
 ```

 *The package http is a standard Go package that provides HTTP client and server implementations.
 The function ListenAndServe starts an HTTP server with a given address and a HTTP request router, a ServeMux.
 A ServeMux is a multiplexor that compares incoming requests against a list of predefined URL paths, and calls the associated handler for the path whenever a match is found.
 When the ServeMux is nil, the DefaultServeMux it's used.
-HandleFunc adds handlers to DefaultServeMux.*
+HandleFunc adds handlers to DefaultServeMux.
+ListenAndServe opens the server port and blocks forever waiting for clients.
+If it fails to open the port, the log.Fatal call will report the problem and exit the program.*

 Let's build it (will create an executable within $HOME/go/bin/webserver):